 From Trainee to Guide

-After guide school, those who make it through continue to train until they are offered a test, known as a “check-out trip.”
+After guide school, those who make it through continue to train until they are offered a test, often known as a “check-out trip.”
 During this test you will guide the raft but a senior guide will ride in the boat beside you to evaluate your skills.
 You will be judged not only on your ability to steer a raft but also on professionalism, people skills and your knowledge of the region and river hydrology.
 Having someone fall out of your boat during a check-out run or even flipping a raft isn’t cause for failure if you respond to the situation in a way that shows the instructor you are competent.
 Being a guide is all about split-second decisions and taking action.

 Many aspiring guides are unaware what guide school will entail and the challenges they face can send them packing.